-With tax-free profits*, the ability to trade on falling as well as rising markets and access to thousands of trading opportunities 24 hours a day, you can take advantage of this versatile product by making Financial Spread Betting a part of their portfolio.
+With tax-free profits*, the ability to trade on falling as well as rising markets and access to thousands of trading opportunities 24 hours a day, you can take advantage of this versatile product by making Financial Spread Betting a part of your portfolio.

 Why is Spread Betting popular with investors?